philfung/add-to-homescreen/README.md

 ## Usage
 Usage Instructions (with example implementation TODO:here):

-1. Copy the entire "dist" folder (TODO: LINK) over to your codebase or CDN.
+1. Copy the entire ["dist" folder](https://github.com/philfung/add-to-homescreen/tree/main/dist) over to your codebase or CDN.
    This folder includes all js,css, and image assets required.

 2. Make sure your site has the minimum requirements for installing a web app on homescreen for IOS and Android.
-    1. in your root directory, include a square app icon of at least 40 x 40 px specifically named "apple-touch-icon.png" (TODO: example)
+    1. in your root directory, include a square app icon of at least 40 x 40 px specifically named ["apple-touch-icon.png"](https://github.com/philfung/add-to-homescreen/blob/main/apple-touch-icon.png)
-    2. in your root directory, include a web manifest file "manifest.json".
-(TODO: example) Reference the manifest in your index HTML file.
+    2. in your root directory, include a web manifest file ["manifest.json"](https://github.com/philfung/add-to-homescreen/blob/main/manifest.json).
+Reference the manifest in your index HTML file.
         ```
         = index.html =
         <head>